-Today the Texas College of Mines and Metallurgy, a coeducational institution, with an enrollment of more than 2,500 students, offers opportunity for study in a number of fields including mining, electrical, and civil engineering; business administration; liberal arts and sciences; fine and applied arts.
+Today Texas Western College, a co-educational institution, with an enrollment of more than 2,500 students, offers opportunity for study in a number of fields including mining, electrical, and civil engineering; business administration; liberal arts and sciences; fine and applied arts.
 The Fine and Applied Arts Department is rapidly expanding in the field of such courses as painting, design, ceramics, jewelry making, sculpture, and some aspects of printing.